Richmond, Virginia Since The Civil War - My Family Travels

 Richmond Helps Spielberg’s Crew Bring “Lincoln” to the Screen

 Richmond was historically the capital of the Confederacy, and 25% of Civil War battles took place within a 75-mile radius of downtown.
-The Lincoln Movie Trail allows Civil War buffs and movie fans to tour all the film's locations.
-Stars' homes and favorite dining spots are also pointed out, giving the tour more resonance with a younger audience.
+Visit Richmond’s section on local Richmond historic sites allows Civil War buffs and movie fans to tour some film locations and real places of Richmond history.

 Richmond Cebrates Civil War History on Emancipation Day

-The White House and Museum of the Confederacy is one of more than 25 local sites of historical importance.
-If you visit on Civil War & Emancipation Day (this free annual festival was celebrated on April 6 in 2013) your family will find volunteer- and scholar-led walking tours as well as a free shuttle bus between the major sites that include:
+The White House and Museum of the Confederacy, now part of the American Civil War Museum, is one of more than 25 local sites of historical importance.
+If you visit on Civil War & Emancipation Day (this free annual festival is celebrated in early April) your family will find volunteer- and scholar-led walking tours as well as a free shuttle bus between the major sites that include:

 • The Lincoln Walk – where the President walked when he came to Richmond, one day after it fell, on April 4, 1865.
 Not exactly a family vacation, Lincoln arrived with his son Tad to call on Confederate President Jefferson Davis at the White House of the Confederacy.